pschachte/wybe/WYBE.md

 This executes the enclosed *statements* repeatedly, until a termination condition is reached.

-The enclosed *statements* may include any ordinary Wybe statements, plus any of the following:
+The enclosed *statements* may include any ordinary Wybe statements, separated by newline characters or semicolons, plus any of the following:

 > `while` *test*